intermine/bluegenes/src/clj/bluegenes/ws/tool-api.md

 Plurality (i.e. id vs ids) will help to determine which context a tool can appear (report page, list analysis page)

-Records and Rows can also be accepted.
-The advantage here is that BlueGenes has likely already run and stored the query results in memory, so the tool can skip a redundant call to the server.

 **columnMapping** is an important way to specify (or override) which columns should be passed to the tool by BlueGenes.
 As an example, for a gene tool, you might want to pass a symbol, OR a primaryIdentifier, or even secondaryIdentifier - and this might change depending in the InterMine that is fuelling the BlueGenes.
 Set a default likely value here, and in the future individual bluegenes administrators can override it if needed.

 **classes** default to `*` if this tool isn't class / objectType specific. otherwise your tool might be specific to a certain class, e.g. a gene displayer.